 Do you manage to pack a complete, healthy lunch?
 Please, share your secrets in the comments below.

-9. Warehouse-sized water bottle
+9. Industrial-sized water bottle

 Preferably one with an easy-to-open lid and over 32 ounce capacity.
 Pro tip: bring two water bottles or refill your bottle using the “water” option on soda machines.